 Step 5: Activation Link

-The user will receive an activation link on his/her mail ID, clicking on which will effectively activate the account.
+The user will receive an activation link on the registered mail ID, clicking on which will effectively activate the account.

 Step 6: Login

-As the registration is now completed, the user may log in to his/her account.
+As the registration is now completed, the user may log in to the account.